-Anomaly detection in time series data is a widely used method for detecting unusual behavior in data.
-In this tutorial, we will build a simple time series anomaly detection system in Python.
+Anomaly detection in time series data is a critical method for identifying unusual patterns or behaviors, helping to uncover insights or potential issues in various applications like finance, health monitoring, and manufacturing.
+In this tutorial, we will guide you through creating a simple time series anomaly detection system using Python.

 Contents